 Moreover, you must have a “bona fide physician-patient relationship” with the recommending physician.
 The term “bona fide” is not precisely defined and is apparently at the discretion of the state of Ohio.

-You can check sites such as Ohiomarijuanacard.com to find ‘marijuana-friendly’ physicians in the state.
-All of the doctors on the list are board-certified physicians who have completed an extensive medical marijuana course.
-Additionally, these physicians are certified by the state to recommend the use of marijuana for medicinal purposes.
+You can check sites such as Ohiomarijuanacard.com to find “marijuana-friendly” physicians in the state.
+All the doctors on the list are board-certified physicians who have completed an extensive medical marijuana course.
+Additionally, the state certifies these physicians to recommend using marijuana for medicinal purposes.

 Doctors recommending MMJ must have a Certificate to Recommend, and there should be a bona fide relationship between physician and patient.

-Regardless of how you do it, you need to find a physician and book an appointment.
+Regardless of how you do it, you must find a physician and book an appointment.
 During the consultation, the doctor will ask questions about your medical history.
 They will attempt to determine if MMJ is suitable for your needs.

 If you have one of the qualifying conditions, you may receive the doctor’s recommendation.
 If this happens, they must submit the complete patient registration form on your behalf and add a caregiver if required.
 You cannot submit your own signed recommendation.

-The doctor must submit the form to the Ohio Board of Pharmacy within 90 days of providing certification.
+The doctor must submit the form to the OBP within 90 days of providing certification.
 The complete physician recommendation for medical marijuana includes a TON of different information.
 You can find it all listed on the state’s compliance form.
 Your physician’s office is responsible for completing it and sending it to the OBP for review.

 You also need to provide one of the forms of ID we mentioned at the beginning.
-The Board of Pharmacy will review the application and return it if it is not complete.
-If approved, you are added to the Ohio MMCP Registry.
-You should receive your MMJ card in as little as two weeks.
+The Board of Pharmacy will review the application and return it if it is incomplete.
+You are added to the Ohio Medical Marijuana Control Program (MMCP) Registry if approved.

-If you have any further questions, we recommend contacting the MMCP program directly at:
+If you have any further questions about the application process, we recommend contacting the MMCP program directly at: